 3. Authority Chicken & Rice Formula Large Breed Puppy Dry Dog Food

-Big dogs stay puppies for longer than smaller breeds do, so it’s important to give them the proper nutrition for as long as you can.
+Big dogs mature slower than smaller breeds do, so it’s important to give them the proper nutrition for as long as you can.
 This puppy formula does a good job of doing just that.

 This is basically a modified version of their adult large breed food, which will make switching to that formula painless when the time comes.
 It has a bit more protein and calories per cup, but your active little pet will likely need every bit of that extra fuel.

 They added fish oil to this food as well, which is chock-full of DHA and other important omega fatty acids.
-These help your dog’s brain and eyes develop, boost his immune system, and give him a shiny coat, so we’re all for adding it to kibble.
+These help your dog’s brain and eyes develop, boost their immune system, and give them a shiny coat, so we’re all for adding it to kibble.
 There’s more dried chicken cartilage in this, too.

 For some reason, though, they also added a lot more salt, which can cause issues down the line.
-They didn’t remove any of the filler grains or other allergens, either, but the good news is that if your dog tolerates this food well, he probably won’t have digestive issues later.
+They didn’t remove any of the filler grains or other allergens, either, but the good news is that if your dog tolerates this food well, hetheyprobably won’t have digestive issues later.

 What Other Users are Saying